robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 B-trees break down the database into fixed-size blocks or pages, traditionally 4 KB in size, and read or write one page at a time.
 This design corresponds more closely to the underlying hardware.

 Each page can be identified using an address or location, which allows one page to refer to another—similar to a pointer, but on disk instead of in memory.
 We can use these page references to construct a tree of pages.

+Whenever you want to look up a key in the index, you start at one page designated as the **root**.
+This page contains several keys and references to child pages.
+Each child is responsible for a continuous range of keys, and the keys between the references indicate where the boundaries between those ranges lie.